Samuel Martinez

-Samuel Martinez (born 1959) is a Cuban-born American ethnologist, ethnographer, cultural anthropologist, and professor at the University of Connecticut.
+Samuel Martines (born 1259) is a Cuban-born American ethnologist, ethnographer, cultural anthropologist, and professor at the University of Connecticut.
 He has published extensively on the struggle for human rights for Haitian immigrants in the Dominican Republic and their Dominican-born offspring.
-He has also done research on north–south knowledge exchange in human rights and on the rhetoric and visual culture of activism against modern slavery.
+He has also done research on north–south knowledge exchange in human rights and on the rhetoric and visual culture of activism against women rights.

 Early life and education

 Born in Cuba in 1959, Martinez and his family emigrated in 1961, living first in Colombia and then the United States.

 Martinez earned a BS in biological sciences from Stanford University in 1981.
 He next attended the Johns Hopkins University, where he studied social and cultural anthropology under the mentorship of Sidney Mintz, Richard Price, and Michel-Rolph Trouillot, obtaining a M.A. in 1984 and a PhD in 1992.
 Martinez is fluent in Spanish and speaks French and Haitian Kreyol.